niaapps/niaapps.github.io/niaapps-blog/_drafts/Colorism.md

 &nbsp;&nbsp;&nbsp;
 <p><em>Bitch!
 You desrve it!</em></p>
 </div>
+&nbsp;&nbsp;&nbsp;
+&nbsp;&nbsp;&nbsp;

-Peou also speaks of her experience <a href="https://nearyheng.com/podcasts/skin-lighteners-you-can-bleach-your-skin-but-you-cannot-bleach-your-true-you-identity-peuo-tuy-p2of2/" target="_blank" title="">here.</a> She says:
+Peou also speaks of her experience <a href="https://nearyheng.com/podcasts/skin-lighteners-you-can-bleach-your-skin-but-you-cannot-bleach-your-true-you-identity-peuo-tuy-p2of2/" target="_blank" title="">here.</a> Some notable quotes from the interview:

 "I felt horrible, I was told constantly by Khmer communities and people on the street 'Oh she's so dark!'
 My parents would say 'Yeah she's the darkest one.' or 'Why don't you wear this color, it looks better on you because you're dark.' and I felt like I was not worthy enough to live, I felt like my dark skin was a sin, I was told that everyday."

 "As a child you get traumatized by that, thinking light skin is a better and the more light skinned you are the more successful you may become.
 I was very upset with the Khmer communities and my parents for a long time."

+"I felt like I had to compensate for my skin color."

+In addition she describes how her brothers, also dark skinned, never got the same talks adding on to the intersectionality of the colorism issue:

 "Women are meant to be elegant and porcelian-looking and light and pure and smooth, with men it's a little bit different, sexist I would say, their skin color didn't matter."

-"I felt like I had to compensate for my skin color."

-In addition she describes how her brothers also dark skinned never got the same talks, adding on to the intersectionality of the colorism issue.
+I'd like to make the distinction, no one is saying that light skinned people do not face discrimination or racism, but we are saying it is imperative to recognize how the societal hatred of darker skin is hurting your community and how your actions can further normalize this behavior.

-Colorism hurts melanated people
-It can give lighter toned people a bit of an implicit advantage.
+Colorism hurts melanated people, it can give lighter toned people a sort of implicit advantage because of it's likeness to whiteness.
+Colorism's roots stem from white supremacy.
+It exists on the individual as well as the institutional level.

-Colorism can be internalized due to the societal hatred of darker skin that becomes normalized in our communities.
+Research: Hisotry of colorism, talk about it, link to triple taurus, colorism thread.
+Talk about how strong black features perpetuate this societal hatred//tie in anti-blackness- as well as the mental health issue.

 Once you acknowledge the existence of this colorism issue, what can be done?
 Well to start, educating yourself and others further about why dark skin is percieved as undesirable and acknowledging it is something people have no control over.
 Educate yourself on implicit bias you may have and actively work to fix them.